2021–22 Utah Utes women's basketball team

 The 2021–22 Utah Utes women's basketball team represented the University of Utah during the 2021–22 NCAA Division I women's basketball season.
-The Utes, led by seventh year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.
+The Utes, led by seventh-year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.

 Previous season

 The Utes finished the season with a record of 5–16, and a 4–15 record in Pac-12 play to finish in tenth place.
-They lost in the first round of the Pac-12 women's tournament where they lost to Washington State.
+They lost in the first round of the Pac-12 women's tournament to Washington State.
 They did not qualify for the NCAA or WNIT tournaments.